-The following table sets forth certain information regarding the directors who have been nominated for election to the Board of Directors for a one-year term.
+The following table sets forth certain information regarding the directors who have been nominated for re-election to the Board of Directors for a one-year term.
 Messrs.
-Marx, Anderson, Clark, Oster and Paulsen have been nominated to serve on the Board pursuant to an understanding between the two Preferred Shareholders, Big Beaver Investments LLC ("Big Beaver") and Westar Capital II LLC ("Westar Capital"), whereby each will name two directors to serve on Amerigon's Board and they will jointly choose a fifth person who is an expert from the auto industry.
+Marx, Anderson, Clark, Oster and Paulsen have been nominated to serve on the Board pursuant to an understanding between the two Preferred Shareholders, Big Beaver Investments LLC ("Big Beaver") and Westar Capital II LLC ("Westar Capital") whereby each will name two directors to serve on Amerigon's Board and they will jointly choose a fifth person who is an expert from the auto industry.
 Mr. Marx and Mr. Oster were chosen by Big Beaver, Mr. Anderson and Mr. Clark were chosen by Westar Capital, and Mr. Paulsen is the jointly-chosen auto expert.

 Messrs.
-Anderson, Clark, Marx, Oster and Paulsen have been nominated for the five seats on the Board to be elected by the Preferred Shareholders.
-Mr. Weisbart and Dr. Bell have been nominated for the two seats on the Board to be elected by the Common Shareholders.
+Anderson, Clark, Marx, Oster and Paulsen have been nominated for the five seats on the Board to be elected by the holders of the Series A Preferred Stock.
+Mr. Weisbart and Dr. Bell have been nominated for the two seats on the Board to be elected by the holders of the Class A Common Stock.

-Name Age Last Five Years Director Since Richard A. Weish art 54 Chief Executive Officer of Amerigon since June 1999, succeeding Dr. Bell in such capacity.
+Name Age Last Five Years Director Since Richard A. Weisbart 54 Chief Executive Officer of Amerigon since June 1999, succeeding Dr. Bell in such capacity.
 From 1997 to 1999, Mr. Weisbart served as President and Chief Operating Officer.
 Before joining Amerigon, Mr. Weisbart served as Director, International Operations, for the Ford Division of Lear Corporation since May 1996.
 Mr. Weisbart joined Lear Corporation in February 1994 as General Manager of Lear Plastics Corporation, a wholly-owned subsidiary of Lear Corporation.
 Prior to joining Lear Corporation, Mr. Weisbart was employed for seven years by Smiths Industries, a company specializing in advanced avionics, medical systems and specialized industrial products, most recently as Senior Vice President, Operations.
 1997